teamfcm/Knowledge/index.md

 ### [Wikipedia Definition](https://en.wikipedia.org/wiki/Git)

+> Simple Blockquote for testing

-> Git **is a version control system** for tracking **changes** in computer files and coordinating work on those files among multiple people.
+> Git **is a version control system** for tracking
+> **changes** in computer files and coordinating
+> work on those files among multiple people.

-> It is primarily used for **source code management** in software development, but it can be used to keep track of changes in any set of files.
-As a distributed revision control system it is aimed at speed, data integrity, and support for distributed, non-linear workflows.
+> It is primarily used for **source code
+> management** in software development,
+> but it can be used to keep track of
+> changes in any set of files.
+As a
+> distributed revision control system it is
+> aimed at speed, data integrity, and
+> support for distributed, non-linear
+> workflows.

 > Git was created by **Linus Torvalds** in
-   2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
+> 2005 for development of the Linux
+> kernel, with other kernel developers
+> contributing to its initial development.

 ### Why use and understand GIT ?